watsaig/ufcs-pc/readme.md

 Adjust the paths as needed in `deploy_windows.bat` to point towards your Qt, Visual Studio Build Tools and Inno Setup installations, then run it.
 An installer will be created in `build/installer`.

+## Customizing the code to your hardware setup

+The PC part of the code has very little knowledge of the actual hardware connected to the microcontroller.
+It does not concern itself with whether a pressure regulator is analog or digital, where it is connected, or what types of valves are connected to what pins, for example.

+The few aspects that you may need to customize are the number of valves and pressure regulators, and the bounds (maximum and minimum pressure) of each pressure regulator.

+The valves are defined in `src/qml/ManualControl.qml`.
+By default, the screen is divided into panes for the "flow layer" and "control layer", since we use two different pressure levels for different layers of our microfluidic chip.
+So here, each pane has a `PressureController` item and several `ValveSwitch` items.

+Both of these are initialized with only a number.
+By default, the valve numbers correspond to the actual markings on the PCB.
+Switching Valve number 1 on in the PC software will transmit that same information to the microcontroller, which then relates this to the pin that the valve is connected to.

+Valve Switches are buttons that make it possible to turn valves on and off, and display their current state.
+They are defined like so:

+    ValveSwitch { valveNumber: 1 }

+(See for example line 66 of `ManualControl.qml`).
+If you wish to add or remove valves, simply edit these lines.
+You only need to specify a valve here for it to be available to the rest of the program.

+Next, you may need to edit the bounds of the pressure regulators.
+These are specified in `src/cpp/constants.h`.
+Simply edit the values for `PR1_MIN_PRESSURE`, `PR1_MAX_PRESSURE` and so on.
+These are pressures in PSI that are displayed on the screen.
+They do not affect the values that are sent to the microcontroller (which are always between 0 and 255).